orbeon/orbeon-forms-doc/xforms/controls/input.md

     * The date will be shown as if the time zone indication was not there.
     * If users modify the time the time zone will be lost.

-## Text input sanitation
+## Text input sanitization

 [SINCE Orbeon Forms 4.0.1]

-Input sanitation allows you to apply a filter on the data entered by the user, before the data is stored into instance data.
-One use of sanitation is to replace undesired characters.
+Input sanitization allows you to apply a filter on the data entered by the user, before the data is stored into instance data.
+One use of sanitization is to replace undesired characters.
 For example, the following will replace sign and double rounded quotes with straight quotes, several long dashes with regular dashes and ellipsis character with three dots:

 ```xml
 <property as="xs:string" name="oxf.xforms.sanitize">